-The Minister may in terms of Section 9 publish Norms and Standards in order to achieve any of the objectives stated within NEM:BA.
-Norms and Standards have been gazetted for the compilation of

-'Biodiversity Management Plans for Species' (3 March 2009).
+The Minister may in terms of Section 9 of NEM: BA publish Norms and Standards in order to achieve any of the objectives stated within NEM: BA.
+Norms and Standards have been gazetted for the compilation of 'Biodiversity Management Plans for Species' (3 March 2009).
 Under these Norms and Standards, CapeNature and Department of Environment Affairs (Oceans and Coasts) have facilitated the initiation of a Biodiversity Management Plan for the African Penguin, the process of which started in March of 2010.
 Stakeholders were sent a notification of the intent to initiate the development of the Biodiversity Management Plan with a request to indicate their support of this process.
-Once approved by the Minister (of Environmental Affairs), the African Penguin Biodiversity Management Plan will become a legal document, and those agencies and organisations listed as implementing agents held accountable for the actions required of them in the plan.
+The Minister signed and approved the African Penguin Management Plan on the 11th of September 2013.
+The African Penguin Biodiversity Management Plan is a legal document, and those agencies and organisations listed as implementing agents are therefore held accountable for the actions required of them in the plan.
 An annual progress report on the achievement of objectives in the Biodiversity Management Plan will need to be submitted to the Minister, and the management plan is to be reviewed every five years.